 The current land uses within the Adams County Noise Overlay Zone are agricultural and rural residential.
-Three residential subdivisions, Stonehouse Farms (currently unoccupied), Van Aire, and Green Estates, lie within the Noise Overlay Zone (please see 2000 Noise Release Study - Figure 1).
+Two residential subdivisions, Van Aire and Green Estates, lie within the Noise Overlay Zone (please see 2000 Noise Release Study - Figure 1).
 The outside boundary of the Noise Overlay Zone was based on the projected 60 L{dn} contour for the airport.
-All three subdivisions continue to remain outside of the airport's operating 60 L{dn} contour.
+Both subdivisions continue to remain outside of the airport's operating 60 L{dn} contour.

-The Adams County 2004 Comprehensive Plan states as a matter of policy that agricultural uses will be encouraged within the 60 L{dn} contour.
+The Adams County 2012 Comprehensive Plan states as a matter of policy that agricultural uses will be encouraged within the $60\ L{dn}$ contour.
 See enclosed Noise Exposure Maps (Figures 1 & 2) for depictions of existing land uses as approved by FAA per FAR Part 150 process.